satran/satran.github.io/_posts/2011-09-19-django-managers.md

 ---
 layout: post
 title: Django Managers
 summary: I have been working with Django for more than a two years now and the more I learn about it the more it gets better.
 I do have a few hiccups but there are solutions for them, mostly.
-Any ways one thing I find very interesting is the model’s manager.
+Any ways one thing I find very interesting is the model's manager.
 Objects  of a model, or a few objects, can be retrieved using these methods.
 ---

 I have been working with Django for more than a two years now and the more I learn about it the more it gets better.
 I do have a few hiccups but there are solutions for them, mostly.
 Any ways one thing I find very interesting is the model’s manager.
 Objects  of a model, or a few objects, can be retrieved using these methods: